Rutgers to replace Texas A&M in Gator Bowl vs. Wake Forest - WHIZ News

 The Scarlet Knights have not played since Thanksgiving weekend and the team has not been practicing or working out together.

-There was some concern among oversight committee members about the safety of having a team compete with barely a week to prepare, and at least some consideration given to having a team that already has played a bowl facing Wake Forest, or simply not filling the spot and having the game be canceled.
+There was some concern among oversight committee members about the safety of having a team compete with so little time to prepare.
+At least some consideration was given to having a team that already has played a bowl face Wake Forest, or simply not filling the spot and having the game be canceled.

-Ultimately, the committee chose to stick with existing policy under unusual circumstances.
+Ultimately, the committee chose to stick with an existing policy under unusual circumstances.

+“The TaxSlayer Gator Bowl team has done an amazing job of pivoting in these circumstances,” bowl CEO Brian Rhodes said in a statement.
+“We wish the Aggies a speedy recovery, and we are looking forward to a great bowl game between Wake Forest and Rutgers.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com